 - Shadows from puffiness or edema.
 Fluid retention can cause the skin to dome up around the eyes, leaving a shadow below.
 Allergies, crying, temporary illness, excessive salt consumption, or stress (which releases cortisol and increases blood volume) can cause puffiness.

-Home Remedies for Dark Circles
+13 Home Remedies to Get Rid of Dark Circles

 There are many things you can do to eliminate dark circles under your eyes and keep them from coming back.